DataDog/documentation/content/logs/aws.md

     * Edit the code directly with your Datadog API Key
     {{< img src="logs/aws/dd_api_key_setup.png" alt="DD API key setup" responsive="true" >}}

+4. Scroll down beyond the inline code area to "Basic Settings"
-4. Set the memory to the highest possible value.
+5. Set the memory to the highest possible value.
-5. Set the timeout limit.
+6. Set the timeout limit.
 We recommend **120 seconds**
     {{< img src="logs/aws/basic_settings.png" alt="Basic Settings" responsive="true" >}}
-6. Scroll back to the top of the page and hit **Save and test**
+7. Scroll back to the top of the page and hit **Save**

 ### Test your Lambda

+1. Press "Test"
-1. Configure the test event.
-Select **Cloudwatch Logs** as the sample event.
+2. Search for and select **Cloudwatch Logs** as the sample event.
     {{< img src="logs/aws/test_event.png" alt="Test Event" responsive="true" >}}
-2. Save and test.
+2. Give the event a unique name and press Create.
+3. Press Test and ensure the test passes with no errors.

 ## Collection